Jack Roland Murphy: Life after prison

 In a 2019 New York Times feature story on the 1964 jewel heist, Murphy, the only survivor among the robbers, was quoted at length from his home in Florida.

+Murphy wrote the Foreword to the book, “Once Life Matters: A New Beginning” written by Marty Angelo.

 Murphy died on September 12, 2020, in Crystal River Florida.
 According to his wife he died of heart and organ failure.